thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+4/05/20 - Weekend dailies have been added under the /dailies/ folder.
+Data for 4/2, 4/3 and 4/4.

-4/01/20 - Daily data (under the /dailies/ folder) has been added for 4/1 and 4/2, note that some tweets will bleed into the following day due to different timezones captured.
+4/01/20 - Daily data (under the /dailies/ folder) has been added for 3/31 and 4/1, note that some tweets will bleed into the following day due to different timezones captured.

 3/31/20 - Daily data (under the /dailies/ folder) has been added for 3/29 and 3/30, note that some tweets will bleed into the following day due to different timezones captured.